Jerod Mayo, Coaching Staff Most Concerning Aspect Of Patriots’ Loss

 “Look, there are definitely things that I have to do better as a head coach,” Mayo said.
 “I would say the staff, they’re still – they’re getting on the same page, and once again, like I said earlier, it’s about getting better every week, and that goes to communication between the staff and then obviously I have to do a better job as a whole.”

-Despite everything that took place during the initial 58 minutes, the Patriots had a legitimate chance to win in crunch time.
+The Patriots had a legitimate chance to win in crunch time.
 They advanced to Miami’s 12-yard line with 1:08 left in regulation.
 New England did so following an 11-yard rush by Rhamondre Stevenson and 10-yard run by Antonio Gibson.
+Those two runs helped the Patriots boost their average to 7.9 yards (!) per rush, which was a franchise record.

 It was perplexing at best and game-costing at worst.

 The Dolphins were in prime position to add points and cut their deficit.
 They had first-and-10 at the New England 28-yard line with 42 seconds before the half.
 A more competent offense would have tacked on a few more yards and converted at least a field goal.
-Miami threw three incompletions and failed to execute a special teams snap.
+Instead, Miami threw three incompletions and failed to execute the special teams snap.